 Training management is a complex process that determines how successful a corporate educational system is.
-In the learning and development industry, we all focus on getting the right training to the employees in the best way possible—but what happens after they receive the training?
-Are the users properly retaining the information?
+In the learning and development industry, we focus on getting the right training to the employees in the best way possible—but what happens after they receive the training?
+Are the users retaining the information?
 Is it leading to success?
 Do they need continued training?

 There are three major processes to training management:

-- Defining objectives of training
+- Defining objectives of the training

 - Finding and delivering applicable pieces of training

 - Monitoring and evaluating the results of the training

 How often, though, do L&D departments focus their energy on the first two steps—determining the purpose and value of the training— without a follow up to ensure that the determined value is truly being, well, valuable?

 Industry-wide, money is being poured into employee training—nearly $165 billion annually according to the ATD.
 Training each employee costs thousands of dollars.
 But what is the return on investment?
 Are these employees using this training to improve their skills, perform better at their jobs, and be more productive?

 Most companies don’t know.
 The reason is simple – they don’t track anything beyond the completion of training.
 Some of this is understandable.
 After all, it is the employee’s responsibility to apply the training they’ve received, to use the knowledge they’ve gained.
 If they choose not to, can you really attribute that to a failure of the L&D process?
 Or is it the employee’s failure?
 Where does personal accountability enter into the picture?